It’s potato planting time! If you’d like learn how to grow potatoes in bags, this guide covers everything you need to know.

 Earthing up potatoes

 Unroll the top of the bag as you add more compost.
-Keep repeating this process until you’ve pretty much filled your bag with compost.
-At this point you can leave the plants to grow and flower – but keep watering them regularly.
+Repeat this process until you’ve almost filled your bag with compost.
+At this point you can leave the plants to grow and flower, but keep watering them regularly.

-And that’s it: follow these few easy steps and you’ll be enjoying amazing homegrown potatoes this summer.
+And that’s all there is to growing potatoes in bags.
+Follow these few easy steps, and you’ll be enjoying amazing homegrown potatoes this summer.
 They really do taste so much better than shop-bought!

 Growing new potatoes for Christmas